 Please remember to help keep this area clean and safe for all residents to use!

 IV.
 BASIC INFORMATION, POLICIES, AND REGULATIONS

 Alterations and Decorations

 As stated in Section 7 of the Lease Agreement, Conditions & Regulations, a resident “shall make no alterations, improvements or additions on the premises without the prior written consent of the CA House Board.
 If consent is obtained, the undersigned (resident) is responsible for removing any additions or improvements and returning the premises to their original condition.
 Failure to do so shall result in a charge for all costs associated with the required restoration.
 This charge shall be paid within ten (10) days after notification of charges.
-Screws, transparent tape, and gummed picture hangers, or other items damaging to walls, woodwork, or other parts of the building are prohibited.
-Pictures and other decorations may be hung with a hammer and nail or hangers of the type approved by the Office.
+Please keep in mind that screws, transparent tape, and gummed picture hangers may be damaging to walls, woodwork, or other parts of the building and should be used with caution to avoid damages.
+Pictures and other decorations may be hung with a hammer and nail or command strips.
 Floor glides on furniture legs are recommended to prevent damage to the carpet.”

 Antennas and Satellite Dishes

 Antennas may not be placed outside bedrooms and satellite dishes are not allowed.